Runtime validators for attrs

 What is currently supported ?

-Tuple and any combination of them.
-This means that you can specify nested types like
+Literal and any combination of them.
+This means that you can specify

 List[List[Dict[int, str]]] and the validation would check if attribute has the specific type.